waimea-lrdiack/level-2-programming-assessment/docs/test-results.md

 ![200DTD_CoinPlacementTest2.png](images/200DTD_CoinPlacementTest2.png)

 In my first test each coin was placed into a grid like I expected, I then ran the code again to check whether their placement was random or not.
-As seen in the second image the coins were placed into different grids as the previous test.
+As seen in the second image, the coins were placed into different grids as the previous test.
-I then ran the code again to make sure that their placement was definitely random and each time most of the coins were in different grids from the previous and not in the same grids as another coin.
+I then ran the code again to make sure that their placement was definitely random, and each time most of the coins were in different grids from the previous and not in the same grids as another coin.

 ---

 ## Testing Grid Display

-I need to make sure that coins and grid are displayed so that the user can see the game board and the changes that
+I need to make sure that the coins and grids are displayed so that the user can see the game board and the changes that

 ### Test Data To Use